mgunter-pivotal/pcf-hugo-workshop/content/post/lab-1.md

 5. Environment Proxy Setup (Optional depending on network configuration)

-	If you are connected to the Ford Network, that requires using a proxy, you'll need to set the appropriate environment variables.
+	If you are connected to a network that requires using a proxy, you'll need to set the appropriate environment variables.
 In the repository there is a file called *setenv.bat*.

 	Open up a terminal/command prompt, change directory to the top level folder and run the setenv.bat file.